 Brand touched on the awkward situations where the musician is unsure where the action is heading.
 To illustrate this point, he showed Fred Zinneman’s silent masterpiece, People on Sunday (1930).
 The film is about four young people and their relationships to each other, which shifts quietly over the course of a picnic outing.
 There are moments in the film where nothing seems to happen (four chatting amicably on a hillside).
 Brand suggests that in this situation, it would be all right for the musician not to know and to play it “unresolved” because it reflected the confusion on the screen.
 The point was that the musician had to commit to a tone (even if it was an “unresolved” one) and see it through, or the audience would be confused even further.

 Brand touched on the uncomfortable situation where the film was a dud.
 He says that while he “plays each film as a masterpiece”, giving his best until it is proven otherwise, if it is a dud, he helps out where he can and when he can no longer help, treads water until the end of the film.

-Tama Karena from New Zealand said, that when he plays to a film, he relates his whole self to the film.
-The sounds that emanate from him are his unmediated response to the film, he cannot divorce his personality from his playing.
+Tama Karena from New Zealand said that when he plays to a film, he relates his whole self to the film.
+The sounds that emanate from him are his unmediated response to the film, and he cannot divorce his personality from his playing.
 Brand adds that his playing is a purely emotive response to the film, part of his effort to “play it like a masterpiece”.
-Philip Carli after a rigourous Three Songs of Lenin (Dziga Vertov, 1935), proclaimed that while he did not share Vertov’s politics, he played it so that the audience would rush out to become Socialists as Vertov would have wanted.
+Philip Carli, after a rigorous performance of Three Songs of Lenin (Dziga Vertov, 1935), proclaimed that while he did not share Vertov’s politics, he played it so that the audience would rush out to become Socialists as Vertov would have wanted.
 All three acknowledge their roles as mediums for the films, conjuring the messages to light for an audience far removed from their making.”